DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 technologies were precisely the same, albeit with a different in the official purpose for such surveillance.

-The debate on privacy versus security is one entirety about trust and the social contract since the latter might justify the sacrifice of a little privacy in order to safeguard liberty.
+The debate on privacy versus security is one entirely about trust and the social contract since the latter might justify the sacrifice of a little privacy in order to safeguard liberty.
 Yet, when exactly the same technology that is used to protect intellectual property is also being deployed to engage in economic espionage and power politics, the real purpose and future role of surveillance technologies remains uncertain.
 In the aftermath of